Robrowno/rock-paper-scissors/README.md

 ## Bugs and Issues
 I had several issues with this project.
 And thanks to some keen-eyed people who helped me troubleshoot and gave me a walkthrough on debugging, I was able to get past them.

 The first issue I had was that when I was trying to create a function for getting a result back from the computer, I was always getting a draw when I console.log'd the result.
+Turned out I wasn't specific enough in my targeting.
+I needed to use ".innerHTML" sooner than I thought in my code as before I found that out it was targetting a whole div.

+I also had issues with getting the username to display correctly when entered in the input field.
+It was pointed out to me that I should use ".value" in my code and "||" to default back to the standard 'User' placeholder if nothing is written in the input field.

+I put the debugger to good use when trying to see why my modals weren't being targetted as expected.
+Through getting to 10 points in-game and setting break points on the correct lines of code, I was able to work out why some elements weren't being targetted correctly and work on fixing it.
+I was suggested the idea of making the modal-outer transparent as a way to get around the issue of not being able to find a reliable way to 'stop' the game whilst the modal appears.

+Early on, the win/lose/draw banner wasn't displaying as I had intended through my css styling.
+I found out it was because I needed to set the style.display to 'block' in my js file for it to be interpretted as I wanted it to.

 ---
 ## Peer reviews